-5.1 The Quality Assurance (QA) team or Management Representative
+5.1 Identifying a Quality Assurance (QA) team or Management Representative

-An organisation's internal quality assurance procedures should identify a person or a group of people persons, within the organisation, with that has the responsibility and authority to:
+An organisation should identify a person or a group of people, within the organisation, with the responsibility and authority to:

-- (a) develop, implement and maintain the QMS Quality Management System - (b) manage the organisation's internal audit programme - (c) identify and record any findings or concerns, and the evidence necessary to confirm findings or concerns - (d) initiate, recommend, or provide solutions to findings or concerns through consultation with the management owning the non-conforming process or activity - (e) communicate and co-ordinate activities with external auditors - (f) analyse the root causes of concerns and findings for presentation to management for a review of trends and potential areas of concern, and - (g) conduct and record regular management reviews to ensure corrective and preventive actions are addressed and closed out within a specific time.
+- (a) develop, implement and maintain the QMS - (b) manage the organisation's internal audit programme - (c) identify and record any findings or concerns, and the evidence necessary to confirm findings or concerns - (d) initiate, recommend, or provide solutions to findings or concerns through consultation with the management owning the non-conforming process or activity - (e) communicate and co-ordinate activities with external auditors - (f) analyse the root causes of concerns and findings for presentation to management for a review of trends and potential areas of concern, and - (g) conduct and record regular management reviews to ensure corrective and preventive actions are addressed and closed out within a specific time.

-The Management Representative or the Quality Assurance QA Team must have:
+The Management Representative or the QA Team must have:

+the delegated authority and responsibilities to implement and maintain the procedures, and

+&lt;sup>1 Outlined in more detail in Section 5.3 below.

-- the delegated authority and responsibilities to allow them to work within the organisation to implement and maintain the IQA internal quality assurance procedures, and- The Management Representative or the Quality Assurance Team will have - a direct reporting line to the highest level of management necessary to sustain the management commitment to the organisation's Safety policy and plan.
+• a direct reporting line to the highest level of management necessary to sustain management commitment to the policy and plan.

-For some organisations, operating size may justify the costs associated with the necessity of having full-time, dedicated, resources and personnel in a separate Quality Assurance QA Department or group.
-However, when full-time, dedicated, resources and personnel are not practical, the organisation should develop procedures that preclude persons directly responsible for the areas to be evaluated from participating in the selection of the audit team.
+For some organisations, operating size may justify the costs of having a separate QA team.
+However, when full-time, dedicated, resources and personnel are not practical, the organisation should develop procedures that preclude persons directly responsible for the areas being evaluated from participating in the selection of the audit team.

-For very small organisations, an appropriate IQA internal quality assurance procedure should consist of developing checklists and a schedule for:
+For very small organisations, an appropriate IQA procedure should consist of developing checklists and a schedule for:

-- evaluating accomplishing the checklist items - signing off checklists, and -Each checklist must be signed.
-The operator must - scheduling an occasional independent reviews of the checklists and the checklist items.
+- evaluating the checklist items

+- signing off checklists, and

+- scheduling independent reviews of the checklists and the checklist items.

-5.2 Safety Policy
+5.2 Establishing a Safety Policy